Skip to main content

 Some argue that insurance companies get a pass from the courts and legislature in personal injury cases.
 The jury instructions make clear that no one can mention insurance or how much coverage is at issue.

-So we all know that California law requires us to carry mandatory minimum liability insurance.
-But we are not allowed to consider whether or not there is insurance coverage in a motor vehicle accident case.
+We all know that California law requires us to carry mandatory minimum liability insurance.
+However, we are not allowed to consider whether or not insurance coverage exists in a motor vehicle accident case.

-So if a defendant appears to be poor, a jury could be swayed into finding against the plaintiff.
+So, if a defendant appears poor, a jury could be swayed into finding against the plaintiff.
 Or, for example, they could award the aggrieved party peanuts.
 How is this fair?
 It’s great for the insurance company and shareholders.

 But it can kill the plaintiff’s case.
 So, for example, if I were on a jury, I would demand to know how much insurance coverage is at issue.
 Sure, you don’t want to place the defendant in the poor house, but you also want to award the plaintiff for pain, suffering, and particular and general damages.
 You want to do justice.